 | cannot move out of borrowed content

 The key line in this error is cannot move out of type [T], a non-copy slice.
 With our non-generic versions of the largest function, we were only trying to find the largest i32 or char.
-As we discussed in the “Stack-Only Data: Copy” section in Chapter 4, types like i32 and char that have a known size can be stored on the stack, so they implement the Copy trait.
-But when we made the largest function generic, it became possible that the list parameter could have types in it that don’t implement the Copy trait, which would mean we wouldn’t be able to move the value out of list[0] and into the largest variable, resulting in this error.
+As discussed in “Stack-Only Data: Copy” on page XX, types like i32 and char that have a known size can be stored on the stack, so they implement the Copy trait.
+But when we made the largest function generic, the list parameter could have types in it that don’t implement the Copy trait.
+Consequently, we wouldn’t be able to move the value out of list[0] and into the largest variable, resulting in this error.

-prod: check xref
+prod: check/fill xref (ch4)

 To call this code with only those types that implement the Copy trait, we can add Copy to the trait bounds of T!
-Listing 10-15 shows the complete code of a generic largest function that will compile as long as the types of the values in the slice that we pass into the function implement both the PartialOrd and Copy traits, like i32 and char do:
+Listing 10-15 shows the complete code of a generic largest function that will compile as long as the types of the values in the slice that we pass into the function implement the PartialOrd and Copy traits, like i32 and char do:

 src/main.rs